kap2fox/kusama.practice/courses/en/learn/kusama-theory-practice/practice-mint.md

 ### Teleporting ROC

-1. Make sure you have enough ROC tokens (1 ROC is more then enough).
-If not, your can use [Triangle faucet](https://faucet.triangleplatform.com/polkadot/rococo) or any faucet that your can find in Internet.
+1. Make sure you have enough ROC tokens (1 ROC is more than enough).
+If not, you can use [Triangle faucet](https://faucet.triangleplatform.com/polkadot/rococo) or any faucet that your can find in Internet.
 2. Select the Rococo testnet on the [Polkadot.js](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frococo-rpc.polkadot.io) portal.
 Go to the Accounts tab and choose Teleport.
 3. In `send from account` and `send to address` fields choose your account.
 In the destination chain field select **AssetHub**.
 Specify needed amount of ROC tokens and confirm the transaction.
 4. Go to AssetHub in Rococo and check that the tokens teleported successfully.